- creates the conditions for teachers to understand their impact on learner outcomes and continually improve their practice

 Teachers who are in remote locations, or are the only teacher of their kind in their context, also find online mentoring beneficial.

 Working online requires planning as it is not as straightforward as working with a colleague in the same location.
-As remote mentoring allows mentees to connect with mentors anywhere, mentees can be more deliberate in planning, searching for mentors:
+As remote mentoring allows mentees to connect with mentors anywhere, mentees can be more deliberate in planning and, searching for mentors:

 - in a similar context – regional/rural/metropolitan